25 Addition Word Problems for Year 2 to Year 6 With Tips On Supporting Pupils’ Progress

 Lucy buys 2 large packets of biscuits and 4 small packets.
 How much change will she get from a £10 note?

 2 large packets = £1.75 + £1.75 = £3.50

 4 small packets = 98p x 4 = £3.92

 £10 – 7.42 = £2.58 or count on from £7.42 to £10

 Addition word problems for year 6

-Pupils in Year 6 need to be able to solve word problems using larger whole numbers of up to 6 or 7 digits, problems involving fractions and problems involving decimals.
+With word problems for Year 6, pupils need to be able to solve word problems using larger whole numbers of up to 6 or 7 digits, problems involving fraction word problems and problems involving decimals.
 Addition word problems in SATs include one-step, two-step and more complex multi-step problems.

 Year 6 addition question 1

 Mr Jones spent £24,799 on a new car and £8,750 on a caravan.